Joan Sutherland Theatre, Sydney Opera House

 Turandot is a fantasy opera of poetry and myth, set in an exotic world where fear and love go hand in hand and death is always just around the corner.
 ‘Nessun dorma’ is just one of its magnificent moments.

-|Associate Director||Kim Walker|
+|Revival Director||Kim Walker|